Paul Joseph President - JECS

 as four administrative support personnel.
 In this position, Mr. Joseph provided technical support to the 132

-public school divisions as well as many private schools.
+public school divisions as well as many accredited private schools.
 In addition, he provided technical support to

 Institutions of Higher Education, DOE staff and the general public on all aspects of Virginia's licensure program.

-Mr. Joseph was responsible for all licensure action requests from Fairfax County Public Schools.
+Mr. Joseph was responsible for all licensure action requests submitted by Fairfax County Public Schools.

 He was also involved in a variety of studies.
 Of note was one he